yugen-dev/yugen-frontend/README.md

 npm run build
 ```

-> If you face any RPC issues you can update the RPC URL by creating a .env file.
+> If you face any RPC issues you can update the RPC URL in the .env file.